8 Ways to Improve your Self-Esteem

 For example, “I failed, I knew I wasn’t good enough”, can be flipped to “It wasn’t a failure because I learnt so much and I am proud of putting myself out there”.

-This may seem easier said than done, but trust us, with some practice you will find that negative little voice becoming a positive little voice in no time.
+This may seem easier said than done, but trust us, with some practice you will find that negative little voice becoming a big positive voice in no time.

 This is not a one size fits all solution and every person will have a different way of “taking time for themselves” but try and ensure you are present in these moments.

-Not only does exercise make you feel great, it also moves you closer to that fitness goal you have in the back of your head.
-Whilst being active and moving, your body releases endorphins which activate receptors in the body, causing a feeling of bliss.
+Not only does exercise make you feel great, it also moves you closer to that fitness goal you set.
+When you are active and moving, your body releases endorphins which activate receptors in the body, causing a feeling of bliss.